solidity-labs-io/forge-proposal-simulator/docs/guides/introduction.md

 ## Executing Proposals

-Before proceeding with the guides, make sure to have a cleaned Addresses.json file with read permissions set to `foundry.toml` in your preferred location.
+Before proceeding with the guides, make sure to have a cleaned JSON file with read permissions set to `foundry.toml` in your preferred location.
 Each guide includes a proposal simulation section that provides detailed explanations of the proposal execution steps.

 There are two methods for executing proposals:

 1. **Using `forge test`**: Detailed information on this method can be found in the [integration-tests.md](../testing/integration-tests.md) section.
 2. **Using `forge script`**: All the guides employs this method.

 Ensure that the ${wallet_name} and ${wallet_address} accurately match the wallet details saved in `~/.foundry/keystores/` at the time of proposal simulation through `forge script`.
-It's essential to verify that ${wallet_address} is correctly listed as the deployer address in the Addresses.json file.
+It's essential to verify that ${wallet_address} is correctly listed as the deployer address in the JSON file.
 Failure to align these details will result in script execution failure.
 If a password was provide to the wallet, the script will prompt for the password before broadcasting the proposal.

 ## Validated Governance Models